 - VK26 – the flagship model capable of covering the largest volumes with incredible detail with its 26MP and native 150FPS, ideal for highly-demanding applications such as Virtual Production and in-camera VFX

-- VK16 – offering the highest frame rate per megapixel, at 16MP with a native 300FPS, designed to support complex biomechanical modelling and engineering use cases
+- VK16 – offering the highest frame rate per megapixel, at 16MP with 240FPS, designed to support complex biomechanical modelling and engineering use cases

 - VK8 – offering both the highest native frame rate of 500FPS and the best cost per megapixel at 8MP, which can capture the fastest moving athletes and objects (gymnasts, golf balls, etc.)

 - VKX – supports the most convincing and responsive VR experiences and applications that utilise active markers

 Imogen Moorhouse, CEO of Vicon, commented: “Whether it is medical researchers using our technology to analyse increasingly complex motion, for example in spines or shoulder joints, or filmmakers rapidly adopting virtual production techniques – our customers are at the cutting edge of the use of motion capture.
 With Valkyrie we will support their growing needs and demands with the most advanced motion capture systems ever seen.

 “In challenging times, the Vicon team has created an industry-leading set of features providing high fidelity, intelligence, automation and a technical robustness which combine to create a new degree of usability, speed and accuracy.
 With every design decision we’ve taken we have focused on empowering the global community of motion capture users to take their work into the next level.
 With Valkyrie our customers are going to play a massive role in driving forward a new era of motion capture innovation and exploration.”